The Monastery Guesthouse

 For details and photographs of all our rooms, click on the room names on our reservations calendar.
 We also have some maps showing the room locations.
 All of our accommodations are quite simple and are limited to adults (or adults with children over the age of 14) arriving as individuals, couples, or very small groups.
 Each room is furnished with one or two twin beds and are heated during the colder months.
 Guests may also take advantage of some shared common areas including cooking facilities and reading areas.
-At the guesthouse and the ranch house electrical lighting is provided by solar power.

 What to Bring